redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

 ### Networking

-Instack parallels sections the flow described in [TripleO devtest](http://docs.openstack.org/developer/tripleo-incubator/devtest.html).
 The overcloud nodes will be deployed from the undercloud machine and therefore the machines need to have have their network settings modified to allow for the overcloud nodes to be PXE boot'ed using the undercloud machine.
 As such, the setup requires that:

-*   all machines (including the undercloud machine) in the setup must support IPMI
+*   all overcloud machines in the setup must support IPMI

 <!-- -->

 *   one NIC from every machine needs to be on its own broadcast domain.
 In the tested environment, this required setting up a new VLAN on the switch.
 Note that you should use the "same" NIC on each of the overcloud machines ( for example: use the second NIC on each overcloud machine).
+This is because during installation we will need to refer to that NIC using a single name across all overcloud machines e.g. em2

 <!-- -->